 There has been much academic debate as to the nature of childhood and children’s experiences throughout the ages.
 As few children set down accounts of their lives and innermost thoughts, we often rely on their surviving possessions to build a picture of the worlds they inhabited.
-Today we share just a few of the artefacts in our collection designed for use and wear by children, focusing particularly on those of the Tudor period, ahead of our Tudor weekend.
+Today we share just a few of the artefacts in our collection designed for use and wear by children.

 Armours for boys fall into three categories: for war (called field armours), for foot combats (in the tournament) and for parade (ceremonial armours).
-During the Tudor dynasty, boys also had to get used to wearing a full suit of armour as part of their military training.
-Young boys practised on foot with each other using wooden and blunted swords and they familiarised themselves with the heat and weight distribution of their armours.
+Boys had to get used to wearing a full suit of armour as part of their military training.
+Young boys practised on foot with each other using wooden and blunted swords and they familiarised themselves with the weight distribution and the heat generated by their armours.
 Contrary to a popular misconception, armour is not disablingly heavy or restrictive.
 A full field armour for a boy weighs between 7-18kg (16-40lbs) and movement is free enough even for somersaults or leaping onto your horse unaided, though it would have still taken some getting used to!

-This late 16th-century European field armour, designed for a 6-year-old boy, shows just how young boys were when introduced to armour.
+This early 17th-century European field armour, designed for a 6-year-old boy, shows just how young they were when introduced to armour.
 Designed for war training, the armour weighs 7kg (16lbs).
-With its full leg defences, it could also have been used to practice foot combats fought against other boys within an enclosure.
+With its full leg defences, it could also have been used to practise foot combats fought against other boys within an enclosure.

 Some boys’ armours were richly decorated, intended for the son of an emperor or king.
 They were meant to be seen and admired at important court ceremonies and to present the boy to spectators in his future role as military commander.
 This parade three-quarter armour, made for a 3 or 4-year-old, is a particularly decorative armour and would have been a bright peacock blue with gold bands.
 Weighing in at 7.7kg (17lbs) it would have been worn with knee length boots.